Criminal medical malpractice charges in Pennsylvania

 Handling a criminal medical malpractice case can be a headache.
 To help you visualize how big of a headache this particular area of criminal law is, we asked our experienced criminal medical malpractice defense attorney in Pittsburgh to outline a list of reasons why you, as a medical professional in Pennsylvania, may face healthcare-related charges.

-- Unlawful practice of medicine.
-Under Pennsylvania law, you are prohibited from treating patients without the proper education, training, medical license, or by using unproven methods.
+- Unlawful practice of medicine: Under Pennsylvania law, you are prohibited from treating patients without proper education, training, medical license, or by using unproven methods.

 - Abuse, neglect, or financial exploitation of patients.

-If you are facing any of the above-mentioned criminal charges, do not hesitate to speak to our Pittsburgh criminal medical malpractice defense lawyer at SMA Law Group.
+If you are facing any of the above-mentioned criminal charges, do not hesitate to speak to our Pittsburgh criminal medical malpractice defense lawyer at SMT Legal.
 After all, medical malpractice crimes carry harsh penalties such as imposing a 20-year prison sentence and hundreds of thousands of dollars (or more) in fines.